-Mail fraud occurs when the U.S. Mail is used in furtherance of a criminal act.
+Mail fraud occurs when U.S. Mail is used in furtherance of a criminal act.
 In order for a defendant to be convicted under 18 U.S.C.
-1341 for committing mail fraud, the follow elements must be satisfied: (1) the defendant must have been engaged in a scheme to defraud; (2) the scheme must have involved material misstatements or omissions; (3) the scheme resulted, or would have resulted upon completion, in the loss of money, property, or honest services; (4) the defendant must have used of U.S. mail in furtherance of scheme to defraud; and (5) the defendant used or caused the use of U.S.mail.
+1341 for committing mail fraud, the following elements must be satisfied: (1) the defendant must have been engaged in a scheme to defraud; (2) the scheme must have involved material misstatements or omissions; (3) the scheme resulted, or would have resulted upon completion, in the loss of money, property, or honest services; (4) the defendant must have used of U.S. mail in furtherance of a scheme to defraud; and (5) the defendant used or caused the use of U.S.mail.
 In 1994, Congress expanded it to include the use of “private or commercial interstate carriers,” such as FedEx and UPS.

 Mail Fraud Penalties

 Mail fraud penalties are potentially very significant.
 While the specific penalty a court imposes will differ significantly based on the circumstances of the case, any mail fraud conviction can result in high fines, long prison sentences, and other penalties.